 Give examples of the types of Equipment and Tools that will be purchased?

-Equipment and Tools include hand tools and gear used to survey and design wetland restorations such as laser levels and GPS survey devices and restore grasslands.
-This may also include lease charges for GPS survey equipment.
+Equipment and Tools include gear used to survey and design wetland restorations such as laser levels and GPS survey devices.
+This may also include rent of GPS survey equipment.

 Federal Funds